rookieProgrammer1999/lab-node-getting-started/README.md

 ### Running the tests

-Running our tests with Mocha is super easy; you just have to run `npm test`. `[try using only mocha if "npm test doesn't work"]`
+Running our tests with Mocha is super easy; you just have to run `npm test`. `[try using only mocha if "npm test" doesn't work]`

 <!-- Before you run this command, make sure you navigate to the `starter-code` directory. -->